Master's Thesis Submission Form

 Let us know upfront if there are any special considerations (e.g., oversized pages, maps, landscape pages needed, etc.).

 We format theses and dissertations in the order received; however, the length of time it takes to format your document will depend primarily on its length, complexity, and your response time when a correction email is necessary.
 If we accept your document for formatting for the current semester, it will be completed in time to meet the Publication Deadline (provided you respond to all correspondence in a timely manner).
 The average order is completed within 2 months.
 In some cases it may take longer but will not exceed the Publication Deadline for the semester that you hire us for.
+If questions arise during the formatting of your document, the formatter assigned to you will send you an email requesting assistance.
+It is important that you respond as quickly as possible to maintain priority status.
+Failure to respond may put your graduation at risk.

 Once we are done formatting your document, it will be placed in line for internal review.
 Once the formatting is approved, we will contact you to arrange for payment of the formatting balance ($3 per page) and publishing costs ($75 + any required department copies).
 See the Publishing section for more details.